woman with her hand up at a community gathering, she is volunteering

 As a Community Asthma & COPD Expert, you will:

-• Provide assistance to patients and healthcare providers as needed (by phone or email)
+• Provide assistance to patients and healthcare providers as needed.

-• Deliver a PowerPoint presentation to educate patients and healthcare providers (health fair, meeting, conference) — we have a draft presentation for you to use
+• Develop a PowerPoint presentation to educate patients and healthcare providers at a health fair, meeting or conference – we have a draft presentation for you to use.

 • Conduct a social media campaign, write a blog … or come up with your own great idea!